BePo65/dayjs-typescript-demo/README.md

 # Dayjs with TypeScript sample

 A simple Node.js project using Dayjs with TypeScript.
+Only a few plugins are used in the demo, but all plugins are used in the tests.

 ## Cli